What if invasive plants saved the planet?

 Eco-catalysis: Turning Pollution into a Resource

-By studying the root and molecular structure of these plants, Claude Grison discovered that they could absorb heavy metals such as copper, zinc, and even palladium.
+By studying the root and molecular structure of these plants, Claude Grison discovered that they could absorb heavy metals such as copper, zinc, or even palladium.
 Once harvested and processed, these metal-saturated plants become“eco-catalysts”:plant-based powders capable of accelerating chemical reactions while reducing the environmental footprint of conventional chemistry.

 This process helps clean up natural environments and creates materials useful in medicine, pharmaceuticals, and industry.